-Saskatoon Synchrotron oil research aims to improve well efficiency - Saskatoon | Globalnews.ca
+Saskatoon synchrotron oil research aims to improve well efficiency - Saskatoon | Globalnews.ca

 Even a one per cent improvement in extraction would mean millions of dollars in economic benefit, Gates said, adding the project is friendlier for the environment.

-READ MORE: EXCLUSIVE: Scientists discover high volume of methane emissions at B.C. oil and gas facilities
+READ MORE: Scientists discover high volume of methane emissions at B.C. oil and gas facilities

 “We design processes where we generate a lot less CO2 per unit oil produced, making these processes a lot cleaner, so that’s another objective of this research,” Gates said.